Llyfrs/deathfr/README.md

+# Deathf

+This is a discord bot developed for the Lifeline faction to help with revive requests and contract management.

 # TODO

-Allow requesting reviews for other players
+- Allow requesting reviews for other players
+- Move verification in to its own function for consistency